microsoft/BotFramework-Composer/docs/howto-define-advanced-intents-entities.md

 - household items
 - house hold items
 ```
 This entity definition contains three lists of entities.
-Based on user's input, any extracted normalized entity value (todo/shopping/grocery) will be available `@listType` within any triggered actions.
+Based on the user's input, any extracted normalized entity value (e.g. todo/shopping/grocery) will be available as `@listType` within any triggered actions.

-After publishing the model in [ToDoBotWithLuisSample](https://github.com/microsoft/BotFramework-Composer/tree/master/Composer/packages/server/assets/projects/ToDoBotWithLuisSample) to [LUIS](https://www.luis.ai/), you can view in [LUIS](https://www.luis.ai/) the intents and entities you have defined in Composer:
+After publishing the model of [ToDoBotWithLuisSample](https://github.com/microsoft/BotFramework-Composer/tree/master/Composer/packages/server/assets/projects/ToDoBotWithLuisSample) to [LUIS](https://www.luis.ai/), you can view in [LUIS](https://www.luis.ai/) the intents and entities you have defined in Composer:

 ![entities](./media/entities/entities.png)